 The Coronavirus is a flu-type virus that first transmitted from animals to humans in Wuhan, China.
 It is infectious – on average each person with the virus will infect 2.5 other people.
 It can be deadly.
 The older people are, the more dangerous to life the virus is.

 What the Government is doing to beat the Coronavirus

 The Government’s strategy is simple.
 It is to save lives – whatever it takes.
 Delaying the spread successfully will mean people catch the virus at a rate that will not overwhelm the NHS.
 Put simply, if we can avoid the NHS being overwhelmed, more lives will be saved.

 As with all such infections, it is expected that immunity will build up as the infection rate increases across the population.
 However, we can save more lives if those who are infected are among the strongest, not the most vulnerable.
 That is why firm action is being taken to shield the most vulnerable people with underlying health conditions and older people.

 The Government has been clear that its decision making is science led and informed by the experience of countries where the virus has spread more quickly than our own.

 How this affects you

 Life is not going to be the same for some time.
 The Government has taken strong measures to bring in “social distancing”.
-Large events are no longer going ahead – whether it is the theatre or the football field.
+Large events are no longer going ahead.
 Workplaces are doing all they can to make home working easier.
 Some people have stocked up preparing for the worst which has caused temporary shortages while shops restock.
 It is a very long time since we had a serious pandemic.
 We are all adapting to a new world and a very different challenge.

 There is no doubt that the pandemic will have a very serious impact on our economy.
-All businesses will find the next six months very tough.
+All businesses will find the next few months very tough.
 The Government has taken immediate action to help and more support will be provided.

 To protect yourself against the virus you should: